-THE Albion Foundation's Head of Engagement Hayley James discusses her department's 2017 and previews what lies ahead for the new year...
+The Albion Foundation's Head of Engagement, Hayley James, discusses her department's aims and impact within the local community...

 We want to bring work in the youth sector up to date and make it relevant by offering free sport and non-sport youth activities for young people of Sandwell.